In Vitro Fertilization (IVF)

 - The investigator is responsible for cage per diem costs.

-- If the recipients do not become pregnant for any reason, we will repeat the procedure at no additional cost.
+- When thawing sperm samples frozen in the TRP Core or collecting fresh sperm from a healthy donor male, if the recipients do not become pregnant we will repeat the procedure at no additional cost.

 - Some inbred strains do not perform well for IVF.